fpdavis/MTOvJoyFeeder/README.md

 ### Todo (in order of importance):

-* Add configuration name/location settings to app.config
-* Accept configuration location from commnad line
-* Add mappings for joysticks from config
 * Add propper logging methods
+* Need to load state for PointOfViewControllers1 PointOfViewControllers3
 * Investigate implementing oJoystickInfo.oJoystick.SetNotification()
 * Determine current support for Force Feedback in vJoy
 * Test with all available joysticks
-* Create to Launchbox plugin
+* Create Launchbox plugin
-* Create to Windows Service
+* Create Windows Service

 ### Changes (oldest to newest):